ClearScore/sonar/README.md

 Commands:
-  sonar internal              Update scopes flagged as internal sonar external              Update scopes not flagged as internal sonar local                 Update dependencies which are local packages sonar sync                  Keep usages of local pakages in sync with the current versions sonar bump                  Bump local packages by a specified amount (major, minor or patch) sonar ignoreScopes          This scopes will be ignored by the updater sonar internalScopes        Flag scopes as internal
+  sonar internal              Update scopes flagged as internal sonar external              Update scopes not flagged as internal sonar syncRemote            Update dependencies which are local packages sonar syncLocal             Keep usages of local pakages in sync with the current versions sonar bump                  Bump local packages by a specified amount (major, minor or patch) sonar ignoreScopes          This scopes will be ignored by the updater sonar internalScopes        Flag scopes as internal